Simple definitions for overcomplicated terms.

 Dark Social vs. Dark Posts

-Dark Social | Organic, private sharing between users (e.g., a DM). | The Users (Prospects) |
+Dark Social | Organic, private sharing of content between users (e.g., sending a blog link to a colleague via Slack). |

 Why It Matters for Sales